Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 8

-Today, check out and depart for the Serengeti - Tanzania's most renowned National Park.
-Home to the greatest concentration of large mammals on Earth, the migratory herds of wildebeest, zebra and gazelle roam widely in search of green grass and water.
-Once you cross through the gate of the park, your wildlife drive begins.
-Your guide/driver will follow the best path that leads to your camp, with the knowledge of where the wildlife can be found en route.
-Upon arrival at the camp, you will have the remainder of the late afternoon to enjoy the sunset and dinner at your camp.
+Today, check out and depart for the Serengeti, Tanzania's first national park and a UNESCO World Heritage Site.
+Together with Kenya's Masai Mara ecosystem, the Serengeti supports one of the planet's most amazing natural phenomena, the Great Migration - the year-round cyclical movement of millions of wildebeest, zebras, and gazelles as they follow the seasonal rains and green grass for grazing.
+Once you cross through the park gate, your wildlife drive begins.
+Your guide/driver will follow the best path to your camp, based on their knowledge of where wildlife is most likely to be seen at that particular time.
+Upon arrival at the semi-permanent camp, you will have the remainder of the late afternoon to enjoy the sunset and dinner.

 Breakfast-Lunch-Dinner included